openstack-archive/openstack-chef-repo/README.md

 # Usage #

 This repository uses Berkshelf (https://berkshelf.com) to manage downloading all of the proper cookbook versions, whether from Git or from the Opscode Community site (https://community.opscode.com).
 The preference is to eventually upstream all cookbook dependencies to the Opscode Community site.
 The [Berksfile](Berksfile) lists the current dependencies.
+Note that berks will resolve version requirements and dependencies on first run and store these in Berksfile.lock.
+If new cookbooks become available you can run `berks update` to update the references in Berksfile.lock.
+Berksfile.lock will be included in stable branches to provide a known good set of dependencies.
+Berksfile.lock will not be included in development branches to encourage development against the latest cookbooks.

 There is a Spiceweasel (http://bit.ly/spcwsl) [infrastructure.yml](infrastructure.yml) manifest documenting all the roles and environments required to deploy OpenStack.